bahaidev/bahaiwritings/README.md

   into `notextbrowser` branch) as well as deleting `locale-division` branch from textbrowser once merged into its `master` branch.

-1. ONGOING: Ensure `notextbrowser` branch is kept up to date with `master` besides the `bower.json` difference.

 1. Once stabilized, target textbrowser dependency by tagged version.

+1. Once implemented, apply `prefer_alias` to Qur'an and Bible

+1. Collins

     1. Need to split Collins into own repo? (or describe terms)

-1. The base code of `browse0.php`, `browse.php`, `browse9.php` are all XHTML
-  compliant, but there are a good number of invalid XHTML in the JSON databases Qur'an and Bible (links w/o quotes) that would ideally be replaced as well as the XHTML and link locations in the Iqan copy (just to be nice and clean)

     1. Upload newer Collins and fix any bugs in formatting.

     1. Add Collins language metadata for each field

+    1. Lower priority: If implementing combining of fields, add Collins for this.

+    1. Add any other reasonable `browse_options`

 1. Add/Add back references for automated: Synopsis, Roman numerals (pm, gwb), Chinese numbers, word-by-word translation